List Of Traffic Rules Violations And Fines In India 2024

 9. Can I check my pending traffic fines online in India?

 Yes!
-Visit the official website eChallan Parivahan, or check with the state traffic department’s official website for challan status updates.
+Visit the official website eChallan Parivahan, or check with your state traffic department’s official website for challan status updates as explained above with the steps.

 10. Can the police issue multiple fines for the same offence in one day?

-Generally, you cannot be fined multiple times for the same violation in a single day.
+Generally, in any given day, you cannot be fined multiple times for the same violation.
 However, there are some exceptions:

 -

-Overspeeding may result in multiple fines if it happens on different occasions throughout the day.
+In case of overspeeding, you may be fined if it happens on different occasions throughout the day.

 -

-If a challan receipt is lost, and the offence is repeated in another state, a new fine can be issued in that state.
+If a challan receipt is lost, and the offence is repeated in another state, a new fine can be imposed in that state.

 11. Is there a limit to the number of challans issued on my licence?